launchquickly/ansible-playbooks/README.md

 ## Prerequisites

 These ansible playbooks are intended to be executed on Ubuntu.
-They have been tested on Ubuntu 20.04.
+They have been tested on Ubuntu 22.04.

 ## Setup

-You must install ansible if it is not already installed:
+You must install homebrew, if it is not already installed:

 1. [Download](https://github.com/launchquickly/ansible-playbooks/archive/refs/heads/main.zip) zip of repository
 1. Unzip repository to directory you wish to use